chaos-polymtl/lethe/doc/source/examples/multiphysics/static-bubble/static-bubble.rst

 Surface tension force
 """"""""""""""""""""""""""""""""

 As its name suggests, the surface tension :math:`\bf{f_{\sigma}}` is a surface force.
-It is applied at the interface between two immisible fluids and is given by :
+It is applied at the interface between two immiscible fluids and is given by:

 .. math::